verbb/element-index-defaults/README.md

 ];
 ```

-The above show the plugin defaults, which you can extend or override.
+The above shows the plugin defaults, which you can extend or override.
 You can pass any additional element configurations by adding them to the `elementDefaults` array.
 For example, you might like to setup defaults for the [Verbb Events](https://github.com/verbb/events) plugin.

 ```
 <?php